 Also known as hummingbird bush or scarlet bush, firebush is an attractive, fast-growing shrub, appreciated for its attractive foliage and abundant, bright orange-red blooms.
-Native to the warm climates of the Mexico, Central and South America and Florida, firebush is suitable for growing in USDA plant hardiness zones 9 through 11, but you can grow the plant as a shrubby annual if you live in cooler climates.
+Native to the warm climates of the Mexico, Central and South America, and Florida, firebush is suitable for growing in USDA plant hardiness zones 9 through 11, but you can grow the plant as a shrubby annual if you live in cooler climates.

-Firebush is easy to grow, requires very little maintenance, and tends to be relatively drought-tolerance once established.
+Firebush is easy to grow, requires very little maintenance, and tends to be relatively drought-tolerant once established.
 How much fertilizer does a firebush need?
 The answer is very little.
 Read on to learn three options for feeding firebush.

 Fertilizing a Firebush